 This course will enable technology professionals with little or no ETL experience to be comfortable and productive with the SSIS tools and technologies.
-In this course you will learn about the Business Intelligence Development Studio (BIDS) and working with Control and Data Flows to build workflows to extract, transform, and load data using a variety of data sources, transformations, and destinations.
-You will also become familiar with SSIS package management and package deployment along with learning to write solid code using debugging, error handling, and logging techniques.
+In this course you will learn about the Visual Studio Development Tools (VSDT) formerly known as BIDS) and work with Control and Data Flows to build workflows to extract, transform, and load data using a variety of data sources, transformations, and destinations.
+You will also become familiar with SSIS package management and package deployment along with learning to employ robust debugging, error handling, and logging techniques.

 Upon successful completion of this course, the student will be able to:

-- How to use BIDS to create well-designed packages
+- How to use VSDT to create well-designed packages

 - About Control Flows, how to build them using many of the built-in tasks, including the various containers